 Europe.
-Europe's population is larger than that of the U.S. and Canadian markets combined, suggesting the potential of a very significant market.
-Prohibition Partners, a London-based strategic consultancy firm, estimated in 2018 that approximately 12% of the continent's adult population were "irregular" or "intensive" users of cannabis and a fully-regulated cannabis market would be worth more than \$65billion annually, with medical usage comprising \$42 billion.
+Europe's population is more than twice the size of the U.S. and Canadian markets combined, suggesting the potential of a very significant market.
+Prohibition Partners, a London-based strategic consultancy firm, estimated in 2018 that approximately 12% of the continent's adult population were "irregular" or "intensive" users of cannabis and a fully-regulated cannabis market would be worth more than \$70 billion annually, with medical usage comprising \$46 billion.

-Currently, only Germany, Italy, Austria, Czech Republic, Finland, Portugal, Poland, Spain, the Netherlands, Denmark, Greece, Croatia, Macedonia, Poland and Turkey allow cannabis use for medicinal purposes, although it has been widely reported that other countries are considering following suit.
+Currently, only Germany, Italy, Austria, Czech Republic, Finland, Portugal, Poland and Spain allow cannabis use for medicinal purposes, although it has been widely reported that other countries are considering following suit.